-Ethical training programs are essential to implement so that your employees can identify and solve ethical problems based on their morals.
+Ethical training programs are essential to implement so that your employees can identify and solve misconduct and ethical problems based on their morals.
 It is important that you and your team go through this ethical employee training so your company’s reputation doesn’t get tarnished, and workplace morale remains high because of a safe, ethical working environment.
 To help you with your search for the best training material, we’ve put together 10 ethical training programs to choose from.

 1. Ethics and Code of Conduct (EdApp)

-Pros: This ethical training program is free for you to incorporate in your company’s training, It is delivered through microlearning lessons and can be done by your employees at any time and anywhere.
+Pros: This ethics program is free for you to incorporate in your company’s training, It is delivered through microlearning lessons and can be done by your employees at any time and anywhere.
 One of the major pros of the course is that it’s editable, so feel free to tailor it to your organization’s specific needs.

 Why learn with it: This is a program that has a wide range of topics that will cover pretty much everything your team needs to undergo to become fully up to code.
 Topics covered include diversity and inclusion, integrity, objectivity, confidentiality, professional behavior, and many more.